ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 SELECT arrayPartialShuffle([1, 2, 3, 4]);
 ```

-Note: When using [ClickHouse Fiddle](https://fiddle.clickhouse.com/), the exact response may differ due to random nature of the function.
+Note: when using [ClickHouse Fiddle](https://fiddle.clickhouse.com/), the exact response may differ due to random nature of the function.

 Result:
 ```response